bee6-bot/bee6-legacy/README.md

   system tracks members' activity and assigns levels based on their interactions.

 - **Moderation Tools**: Keep your server safe and friendly with BEE6's powerful moderation commands.
-From content filtering to automated warnings, maintain a positive community atmosphere.
+From content filtering to automated warnings to continuous message logging, maintain a positive community atmosphere with BEE6.

 - **Polls**: Gather opinions and feedback from your community with BEE6's intuitive poll commands.
 Create polls quickly and see real-time results.